Using Oven Cleaners Safely

 This Really Happened

-A 6-year-old girl drank an oven and grill cleaner that had been transferred into a cup.
+A 6-year-old girl drank an oven-and-grill cleaner that had been transferred into a cup.
 Within minutes, she was vomiting and complaining of severe pain.
-Her tongue looked red and she was drooling.
+Her tongue looked red, and she was drooling.
 She was taken to an emergency room where she received medication for pain and nausea and was started on IV fluids.
 The physician ordered "nothing by mouth," which means she could not have any food or oral fluids.
-A specialist in the gastrointestinal (GI) system was consulted.
-With the knowledge that this product can cause severe tissue burns and because the girl's initial symptoms were consistent with this, she was taken to have an endoscopy (placing a flexible tube with a light and camera on its end inside the throat and down into the stomach to determine the location and severity of injury).
+A gastrointestinal specialist was consulted.
+With the knowledge that this product can cause severe tissue burns, and because the girl's initial symptoms were consistent with this, she was examined by endoscopy.
+This process consists of placing a flexible tube with a light and camera on its end inside the throat and down into the stomach to determine the location and severity of injury.
+The endoscopy showed that the girl had sustained a burn in her digestive tract, so the "nothing by mouth" order continued, and she received medication to help the burn heal, along with pain medications to improve comfort.
+The girl's symptoms improved over the next week and burn continued to heal.
+She was discharged home after 13 nights in the hospital.For More Information

 Mason RW, Slaughter RJ.
 Inquiries to the New Zealand Poisons Centre concerning exposures to aerosol oven cleaners [abstract].
 Clin Toxicol (Phila).
 2015;53:322.